25 Things to do in Tuscany (2024): Best places to see

 Marina di Pisa – Tirrenia – Livorno: Seaside resorts in the north of Tuscany, close to Pisa and well connected to Florence.
 From the port of Livorno, ferries leave for destinations such as Corsica and other nearby islands.

-Marina di Pisa beach / where to go in Tuscany to the sea
+Marina di Pisa beach / best beaches in tuscany

-Marina di Pisa beach / where to go in Tuscany to the sea
+Marina di Pisa beach / best beaches in tuscany

 Marina di Alberese beach: located in the Maremma Regional Park, Marina di Alberese offers a pristine and unspoilt beach with dunes, pine forests and a sense of tranquillity.
 It is a protected area, known for its natural beauty and wildlife.